jshiju/practmachlearn/readme.md

-This the github repo for the 'Practical Machine Learning' course project.
+This is the github repo for the 'Practical Machine Learning' course project.

 **Project Title:**
 Predicting activity(exercise) quality from activity monitors using machine learning algorithm